 Please be there at 1:45 pm to give time to sign in.

 The workshop will begin promptly at 2:00 pm and run until 3:00 pm.

-All TA applicants are required to complete the COPTTA (Concordia Oral Proficiency Test for Teaching Assistants) English test.
+In addition, all TA applicants for Fall 2014 are required to complete the COPTTA (Concordia Oral Proficiency Test for Teaching Assistants) English test.
 If you have already passed the test before, you DO NOT need to re-take it.